Dementia: Parkinson's disease

-Parkinson's disease is a Lewy body disease that often progresses to Parkinson's disease dementia following a period of dementia-free Parkinson's disease.
+Parkinson's disease is associated with Lewy body dementia that often progresses to Parkinson's disease dementia following a period of dementia-free Parkinson's disease.

 Frontotemporal

 Frontotemporal dementias (FTDs) are characterized by drastic personality changes and language difficulties.
 In all FTDs, the person has a relatively early social withdrawal and early lack of insight.
 Memory problems are not a main feature.
 There are six main types of FTD.
 The first has major symptoms in personality and behavior.
 This is called behavioral variant FTD (bv-FTD) and is the most common.
 The hallmark feature of bv-FTD is impulsive behavior, and this can be detected in pre-dementia states.
 In bv-FTD, the person shows a change in personal hygiene, becomes rigid in their thinking, and rarely acknowledges problems; they are socially withdrawn, and often have a drastic increase in appetite.
 They may become socially inappropriate.
 For example, they may make inappropriate sexual comments, or may begin using pornography openly.
 One of the most common signs is apathy, or not caring about anything.
 Apathy, however, is a common symptom in many dementias.

 Two types of FTD feature aphasia (language problems) as the main symptom.
 One type is called semantic variant primary progressive aphasia (SV-PPA).
 The main feature of this is the loss of the meaning of words.
 It may begin with difficulty naming things.
 The person eventually may lose the meaning of objects as well.
 For example, a drawing of a bird, dog, and an airplane in someone with FTD may all appear almost the same.
-In a classic test for this, a patient is shown a picture of a pyramid and below it a picture of both a palm tree and a pine tree.
+In a classic test for this, a person is shown a picture of a pyramid and below it a picture of both a palm tree and a pine tree.
 The person is asked to say which one goes best with the pyramid.
 In SV-PPA the person cannot answer that question.
 The other type is called non-fluent agrammatic variant primary progressive aphasia (NFA-PPA).
 This is mainly a problem with producing speech.
 They have trouble finding the right words, but mostly they have a difficulty coordinating the muscles they need to speak.
 Eventually, someone with NFA-PPA only uses one-syllable words or may become totally mute.

 A frontotemporal dementia associated with amyotrophic lateral sclerosis (ALS) known as (FTD-ALS) includes the symptoms of FTD (behavior, language and movement problems) co-occurring with amyotrophic lateral sclerosis (loss of motor neurons).
 Two FTD-related disorders are progressive supranuclear palsy (also classed as a Parkinson-plus syndrome), and corticobasal degeneration.
 These disorders are tau-associated.